deployphp/docs/recipes.md

 * cleanup
 * deploy:end

 ### Symfony Recipe

 ~~~ php
 require 'recipe/symfony.php'
 ~~~

-Recipe for deploying Symfony2 projects.
+This recipe is specifically for deploying Symfony2 projects.

-Consists of next tasks:
+It consists of the following tasks:

 * deploy:start
 * deploy:prepare